Ajc605/dot-files/nvim/.config/nvim/README.md

 This provides a file tree, by defualt this is on the left side.
 #### KeyMaps:
 - \<leader\> n => Open tree on the current file
+### folke/noice.nvim
+This plugin provides a clean cmd line popup and clean notifications
 ### nvimtools/none-ls.nvim
 This is build from null-ls, which is no longer being maintained.
 Althought we have LSP's from Mason and Mason Config this plugins helps bridge the LSP's to other plugins.
 (I think so anyway)
 ### christoomey/vim-tmux-navigator